dpw1/youtube-filter/README.md

 Simple Chrome extension to filter videos by length.

-For instance, filtering by 1:00 and 3:00 will exclude videos below 1 minute and longer than 3 minutes.
+For instance, filtering by 1:00 and 3:00 will exclude videos shorter than 1 minute and longer than 3 minutes.

 ## Features